 A Locals Guide to 6 of the Best Beaches Around Picton, in Prince Edward County, Ontario

-Some of the best beaches in Ontario are located around Picton, in Prince Edward County.
+Some of the best beaches in Ontario are located near Picton, in Prince Edward County.
 From the well-known dunes at Sandbanks to the secluded cliffs at Little Bluff, there are many fantastic places to spend an afternoon.
-Better yet, aside from the Provincial Parks, the beaches in Prince Edward County are free for everyone to enjoy.
+Better yet, aside from the Provincial Parks, spending a day at the beach near Picton is a free activity which everyone can enjoy.

 Sandbanks Provincial Park